moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-If you think about just the first three branches, which contain the
-duplicate `return true` code we can now read those first three
+We can now read the first three branches together as, “return `true`
-branches as, “return `true` if the first test condition is true or the
+if the first test condition is true or the second test condition is
-second test condition is true or the third test condition is true.”
+true or the third test condition is true.”
+Well, we have a Boolean
-Well, we have a Boolean operator that can combine Boolean values with
+operator that can combine Boolean values with a logical “or”: `||`.
+So
-a logical “or”: `||`.
-So we can rewrite with one test condition that
+we can rewrite with one test condition that `||`’s together the three
-or’s together the three conditions under which we return `true`:
+conditions under which we return `true`:

 ```javascript
 function sleep_in(weekday, vacation) {